 With treasure chests placed slightly out of reach to distract you from concentrating on their puzzle, it is the Spirit Orbs that the Shrines award you upon completion that are most valuable.
 When praying to the goddess Hylia, four Spirit Orbs can be traded to receive a Heart Container or Stamina Vessel, letting you take more damage before being greeted by the Game Over screen or increasing the size of your Stamina Wheel – meaning that you can run or climb for longer before Link becomes tired.

-Korok Seeds are another collectible that can occupy your time, received from the adorable, leaf-masked wooden people that are hidden across Hyrule.
+Korok Seeds are another collectable that can occupy your time, received from the adorable, leaf-masked wooden people that are hidden across Hyrule.
 Players will need to dive headfirst into lily pad circles, drop apples before Hylia statues and track a route marked by a flower to obtain them, and these lost Korok Seeds can be returned to the maraca-wielding Hestu to expand your inventory size – letting you hold more weapons, bows or shields.

 These will become increasingly important as you adventure beyond the Great Plateau, whether you want to journey to Death Mountain, trek through Gerudo Desert’s dizzying heat, bask in the beauty of Zora’s Domain, or brave Hyrule’s snowiest regions.
-In a similar way to Xenoblade Chronicles or the outrightly devious Dark Souls series, Breath of the Wild can often feel like a triumph over adversity.
+In a similar way to Xenoblade Chronicles or the outrightly devious Dark Souls series, The Legend of Zelda: Breath of the Wild can often feel like a triumph over adversity.
 Mountains that are too high to climb or fierce enemies that you have to evade early on will, in time, become more manageable to overcome with a larger Stamina Wheel and mightier weapons that deal more damage.
 All achieved while Calamity Ganon swirls around Hyrule Castle in the distance – a constant reminder of the toughest battle that you are still to face.

 Clothing is equally important to consider, not only in that they have defence values, but certain clothes will be necessary to survive in hot or colder climates.
 These bonuses can be strengthened when a full set is worn, and there are outfits that will increase Link’s climb speed or attack power as well as those that will help you move more silently.
 When you have found your favourites, Great Fairies hidden in the world can enhance their values, which can similarly help you take on meaner foes.